Growth Product Management InternUniShackDelivered

 Social platforms pull attention, but they stay unsafe and unverified

-UniShack's edge is 'free + verified + campus-first,' but it needs stronger trust cues and local growth loops
+UniShack's edge is free, verified, and campus-first, but it needs stronger trust cues and local growth loops

 Students hesitate to contact landlords when listings lack visible verification signals